-Parking at RHHS is a privilege reserved for seniors.
-Space permitting, we may then issue parking passes to juniors.
+Parking at RHHS is a privilege reserved for seniors only.
 All students must register their vehicle with the school and must have the parking tag, issued at the time of registration, displayed in its proper location before they are allowed to park.
 Spaces will be numbered and will be assigned on a first-come basis.
 Rules and regulations regarding parking will be issued at the time of registration.
 Failure to comply with school rules may result in the loss of parking privileges.